bengro/pair_dance/README.md

 ## Feature ideas

-- Obtain tasks from Ticket management system like Jira
-- Allocations could happen off-platform on Slack
+- Allocations could happen on Slack
 - Insights into pairing patterns can surface Retro conversations
-- Tuple API to get actual allocations
+- Use Tuple API to get actual allocations
-- Google Calendar is taken into account to signal "pairability" of an individual on a given day
-- Their personal choice is taken into account where possible
-- Knowledge is optimally shared among the team members
+- Use Google Calendar API to prevent pairing allocations which are unrealistic due to overlapping calendars

 ## Development

 Initial setup:

-- Assumes you have a pre M1 Mac and brew
+- Assumes you have a pre M(1,2.3) Mac and brew

-> ⚠️ Setup does not support M1s.
+> ⚠️ Setup does not support MM(1,2.3)s.
 Contributions welcome!

 ```
 ./setup